gonutz/d3d9/samples/rotating_quad/readme.md

 This sample displays a rotating rectangle.
 It shows you how to use vertex buffers and shaders with a transformation matrix.
-The shaders were compiled with FXC.exe, the DirectX effects compiler, which is included in the DirectX SDK and the Windows Platform SDK.
+The shaders were compiled with `FXC.exe`, the DirectX effects compiler, which is included in the DirectX SDK and the Windows Platform SDK.
 The compiled shader object code was then converted to a Go byte array to be used directly in the code.

 For window creation this sample uses [SDL2](https://github.com/veandco/go-sdl2).
 Direct3D needs a handle to the window it runs in so you need a method for setting this up.
 Other libraries that you can use include [Allen Dang's w32 library](https://github.com/AllenDang/w32) and the [walk library](https://github.com/lxn/walk).